THE YOUNG FARMERS FEDERAL POLICY SETTING PROCESS

 ABOUT THE POLICY COMMITTEE

-The proposal for Young Farmers’ new federal policy setting process includes the creation of a policy committee made up of 15 dues-paying representatives–10 regional members (1 open seat for each region and 1 BIPOC seat for each region) and 5 representatives from Young Farmers new affinity groups–and 1 non-voting board liaison.
+The Young Farmers’ federal policy setting process created the Policy Committee, made up of 15 dues-paying representatives–10 regional members (1 general seat for each region and 1 BIPOC seat for each region) and 5 representatives from Young Farmers new affinity groups–and 1 non-voting board liaison.

 THE POLICY SETTING TIMELINE

-Since the process will run on a timeline based on the Congressional calendar, the first policy committee will serve at least through the second year of the 117th Congress (term ending December 2021) and the other half serving through the first year of the 117th Congress (2021).
+Since the process will run on a timeline based on the Congressional calendar, half of the first policy committee will serve through the first year of the 117th Congress (term ending December 2021) and the other half serving through the first year of the 118th Congress (term ending December 2022)

-During implementation year 1 (2020), Young Farmers staff and the Policy Committee will work together to analyze the results of the survey and policy meetings, assemble the new federal policy platform and present it (along with the results of the survey and meetings) at Convergence, and put the platform components up to a vote by the Coalition’s membership.
+This year (2020), Young Farmers staff and the Policy Committee will work together to analyze the results of the survey and policy meetings, assemble the new federal policy platform and present it (along with the results of the survey and meetings) at Convergence, and put the platform components up to a vote by the Coalition’s membership.

-Implementation year 2 (2021) will include implementation of the platform in DC, analysis of the results of annual policy meetings, survey design for the following year, and conducting a listening session on the process itself at Convergence.
+Next year (2021) will include implementation of the platform in DC, analysis of the results of annual policy meetings, survey design for the following year, and conducting a listening session on the process itself at Convergence.
 The process will complete its cycle at this time and begin again at the start of the process for year one.

-If you have any questions about the above, please reach out to Michelle at firstname.lastname@example.org.
+If you have any questions about the above, please reach out to the federal policy team at firstname.lastname@example.org.

 Watch the policy process presentation at Convergence 2019